MicrosoftDocs/appcenter-docs/docs/sdk/data/xamarin.md

 The `PaginatedDocuments` class has methods and properties which can be used to manage paging:

-* `HasNextPage` : Boolean property indicating wheter an extra page is available or not.
+* `HasNextPage` : Boolean property indicating whether an extra page is available or not.
 * `CurrentPage` : Property that returns the current page with type being `Page<T>`.
 * `GetNextPageAsync()` : Method that asynchronously fetches the next page (the method returns an object of type `Task<Page<T>>`).
 * IEnumerator<DocumentWrapper<T>> `GetEnumerator()` : This is an enumerator for the paginated docs, which can traverse them